On link diagrams that are minimal with respect to Reidemeister moves I and II: Introduction

 \section{Introduction}

 It is well known that every pair of diagrams of a given link can be transformed to each other by applying finitely many Reidemeister moves.
-Furthermore, any two diagrams of links that are transformed to each other by finitely many Reidemeister moves represent equivalent links.
-For details, see \cite{1} for example.
-There have been a lot of studies about the Reidemeister moves (see, for example, \cite{2,3,4,5,6}).
-In \cite{2}, independence of the Reidemeister moves is studied.
-In \cite{3}, an upper bound for the number of Reidemeister moves required to pass between two diagrams of the same link is studied.
-In \cite{4}, an upper bound for the number of Reidemeister moves which turn a diagram of a split link into a disconnected one is studied.
-In \cite{5}, a distance for diagrams of a knot is studied.
-In \cite{6}, new moves are constructed from the Reidemeister moves.
+Furthermore, any two diagrams of links that are transformed to each other by finitely many Reidemeister moves represent equivalent links (\cite{4}).
+There have been a lot of studies about the Reidemeister moves (see, for example, \cite{1,2,3,6,7}).

 In this paper, we consider smooth unoriented link diagrams in $\mathbb{R}^{2}$ or $S^{2}$.
 In Section~\ref{preliminaries}, we prepare some terminologies and notions necessary for later sections.
-Reidemeister moves I and II change the number of crossings, while a Redemeister move III does not change the number of crossings.
-From this viewpoint, in Section~\ref{section3}, we say that a link diagram is minimal if no Reidemeister move I or II can be applied to it to reduce the number of crossings, and show that for an arbitrary diagram $D$ of a link without a trivial split component, a minimal diagram obtained by applying Reidemeister moves I and II to $D$ is unique (Theorem~\ref{theorem1}).
-Furthermore, the proof also shows that the number of crossings of such a minimal diagram is unique for a diagram of an arbitrary link possibly with a trivial split component (Corollary~\ref{minimal_crossing_number}).
-The idea of this minimality seems to have appeared first in Theorem 2.2. of \cite{7}, where the unique of the minimality without crossings' informations is proved.
-As far as the author knows, the unique of the minimality with crossings' informations has not been studied, which is rather surprising.
+Reidemeister moves I and II change the number of crossings, while Reidemeister move III does not change the number of crossings.
+From this viewpoint, in Section~\ref{sec:minimum}, we say that a link diagram is minimal if no Reidemeister move I or II can be applied to it to reduce the number of crossings, and show that for an arbitrary diagram $D$ of a link without a trivial split component, a minimal diagram obtained by applying Reidemeister moves I and II to $D$ is unique (Theorem~\ref{theo:minimality}).
+Furthermore, the proof also shows that the number of crossings of such a minimal diagram is uniquely determined, for a diagram of an arbitrary link possibly with a trivial split component (Corollary~\ref{cor:minimal_crossing_number}).
+The idea of this minimality has appeared in [\cite{5}, Theorem 2.2], where the uniqueness of the minimality of knot projections without crossings' information has been studied by Mikhail Khovanov.